DefinitionThis section has been translated automatically.

 Fruit of bishop's weed, also called Ammi-visnaga fruit, is a drug used as a herbal medicine, among other things, as a spasmolytic or diuretic in urinary and bladder disorders and coronary circulatory disorders.

 Effective ingredients of Ammi-visnaga fruits are Furanochrome: Khellin (up to 1 %), Khellosid, Visnadin, Khellol.
 Furthermore 0.2 and 0.5 % pyranocoumarin ester: e.g. visnadine, samidine, dihydrosamidine.
 Alkaloids: Khellinone and Visnaginone.
 In addition, the drug contains flavone glycosides, fatty oil, essential oils.

 Field of application/useThis section has been translated automatically.

-The indications are for mild stenocardial complaints and cramp-like complaints of the abdomen.
-Other indications are mild forms of obstructive respiratory symptoms, postoperative treatment of urinary stones, paroxymal tachycardia and extrasystoles.
+The indications are mild stenocardial complaints and cramp-like abdominal complaints.
+Other indications include mild forms of obstructive respiratory symptoms, postoperative treatment of urinary stone disease, paroxymic tachycardia, and extrasystoles.

 DosageThis section has been translated automatically.

 The usual average daily dose is 20 mg gamma-pyrone (calculated as khellin).
 The drug is administered in crushed form.

 The use of Ammi-visnaga fruits can lead to (pseudo-) allergies, reversible chronic icterus and sleep disorders.
 In addition, the skin is more sensitive to light due to the intake of khellin.

 During the use of Ammi-visnaga fruit, the patient should avoid uncontrolled sunbathing and UV radiation.